Hango war shield

 Population Kamano.
 Eastern Highlands

-– Chris Boylan collection in the village of Henganofi
+– Collected by Chris Boylan in the village of Henganofi

-This shield illustrates Daniel Vigne’s film, in which a tribal elder defines the motifs depicted.
+The front is decorated with a linear motif in whitewash, topped with broken lines.
+This shield illustrates Daniel Vigne’s film, in which a tribal elder gives the definition of the motifs represented.

-According to the Kamanos, the motif refers to a small insect called Sissi kafa, which begins to sing just before dawn.
+According to the Kamano, the motif refers to a small insect called Sissi kafa, which begins to sing just before dawn.

-The moment when you can prepare or expect an attack on an enemy.
+The moment when one can prepare or expect an attack against an enemy.

 Page 288